 Any HTML-based web page can become a Visionect Software Suite application.
 Simply add the URL to the list of applications.
 The Visionect Software Suite will run the page using an industry-standard Webkit rendering engine, making most content render as is out of the box.
 For the best performance you’ll need to adapt the content to the limitations of the display medium.

-The Apps section provides a list of the available web apps which can be selected from the Application drop-down in the Devices section of the Management Interface (for each selected device).
+The Apps section provides a list of the available web apps which can be selected from the Application drop-down in the Devices section of the Software Suite (for each selected device).
 By clicking the ‘Add new’ button at the bottom, a new row is added with entries for the app name, its URL and a short description.

 Every change to existing Apps or every newly created App must be saved.